freeradical13/freeradical13.github.io/index.md

 Amino acids may bond when a Carboxyl group from one and an Amino group from another perform a dehydration synthesis to form a peptide bond.
 One end of the polypeptide has an amino group which is called the N-terminus and the other end has a Carboxyl group which is called the C-terminus.
 Generally, amino acids are written and read starting at the N-terminus.
 The polypeptide backbone is the bonded amino acids without taking into account the side chains.

+Proteins are either globular (roughly spherical) or fibrous (long and thread-like).
+Globular proteins generally have polar side chains on the outside and are thus water soluable.
+Fibrous proteins are not water soluble.

+Proteins may be bound to lipids to create lipoproteins, to sugars to create glycoproteins, etc.

 The primary structure of a protein is its linear sequence of amino acids.

-The secondary structure of a protein is driven by Hydrogen bonding between the polypeptide backbone.
-Within the polypeptide backbone, the Oxygen in the Carboxyl has a partial negative charge and the Hydrogen in the Amino has a partial positive charge.
-One secondary structure is the α helix which is a coil held together by Hydrogen bonding between every fourth amino acid.
-Another secondary structure is the β pleated sheet in which segments (β strands) of the polypeptide are parallel and held together by Hydrogen bonding between the strands.
+The secondary structure of a protein describes initial folding and coiling and is driven by Hydrogen bonding between the polypeptide backbone.
+Within the polypeptide backbone, the Oxygen in the Carbonyl has a partial negative charge and the Hydrogen in the Amino has a partial positive charge.
+One secondary structure is the α helix which is a cylindrical coil backbone (with side chains projecting outwards) held together by Hydrogen bonding between every fourth amino acid.
+Another secondary structure is the planar β pleated sheet in which segments (β strands) of the polypeptide are parallel and held together by Hydrogen bonding between parallel or antiparallel strands.

-The tertiary structure of a protein is driven by interactions between the amino acid side chains.
+The tertiary structure of a protein is driven by interactions between the amino acid side chains rather than the polypeptide backbone.
 As a polypeptide forms in water, amino acids with hydrophobic side chains tend to cluster in the core of the protein.
 Disulfide bridges may form where the Sulfurs in two Cysteine amino acids covalently bond.
 Ionic bonds may form between the negatively charged Oxygen in the Carboxyl of one amino acid and the positively charged NH<sub>3</sub><sup>+</sup> of a Lysine.

-If a protein is made of more than one polypeptide, the quaternary structure of a protein is driven by the interactions between the polypeptides.
+If a protein is made of more than one polypeptide (dimer for two polypeptides, trimer for three, and tetramer for four), the quaternary structure of a protein is driven by the interactions between the polypeptides.

-A protein's shape depends on pH, salt concentration, temperature and other factors and it may become denatured and biologically inactivated if any of these factors change significantly.
+A protein's shape depends on pH, salt concentration, temperature and other factors.
+Denaturation due to such factors breaks the weaker secondary, tertiary, and/or quaternary structures and may make the protein biologically inactive (i.e. unraveled).
 Excessively high fevers may be fatal because proteins may denature.

+### Enzymes

+Most enzymes are proteins that increase the rate of (catalyze) certain chemical reactions by reducing activation energy.
+The target reagents are called substrates which bind to the enzyme's active site(s).
+Non-active site portions of enzymes are called allosteric sites where the products bind.
+Negative feedback is where products bind to an enzyme's allosteric sites to stop catalysis.
+Enzymes are often named for their substrate(s) along with the -ase suffix.

+A cofactor is a metal ion or coenzyme which facilitates catalysis.
+Coenzymes are cosubstrates if it's losely bound or prosthetic groups if covalently bound.
+An apoenzyme is an enzyme missing a required cofactor.
+A holoenzyme is an active form of an enzyme with its cofactor(s).

+The rate of enzyme-catalyzed reactions reaches a limit called V<sub>max</sub> when all enzymes are saturated with substrates.
+An enzyme also has an affinity for substrates called K<sub>m</sub>: the lower the value, the higher the affinity.
+The Michaelis constant K<sub>m</sub> is the substrate concentration at which the reaction rate is half of V<sub>max</sub>.

+Enzyme inhibitors reduce catalysis.
+An irreversible inhibitor covalently bonds to an active site.
+There are four types of reversible inhibitors:

+1. Competitive: molecules structurally similar to substrates bind at or near the active site, blocking substrates.
+V<sub>max</sub> constant if substrate outcompetes the inhibitor, but K<sub>m</sub> increases because affinity is lower.
+1. Uncompetitive: molecules that bind to the enzyme-substrate complex to reduce catalysis.
+V<sub>max</sub> and K<sub>m</sub> decrease.
+1. Non-competitive: molecules that bind to allosteric sites which changes the active site conformations, or to enzyme-substrate complexes to reduce catalysis.
+V<sub>max</sub> decreases because there are fewer matching active sites, although K<sub>m</sub> is the same.
+1. Mixed inhibitors: basically the same as non-competitive but prefer one action over the other.
+V<sub>max</sub> decreases, but K<sub>m</sub> increases or decreases.

+A sequence of enzyme-mediated reactions contains a rate-limiting reaction which is the slowest step and that regulates the pathway.

+Regulatory enzymes have a quaternary structure which causes a sigmoid (s-shaped) kinetic behavior instead of the Michaelis hyperbolic curve.
+In an allosteric enzyme, a positive or negative modulator (or effector) non-covalently bonds to allosteric sites.
+In the concerted (or symmetry) model, all enzymes polypeptide chains are either relaxed or tense together, whereas in the sequential model, chains may be in different states, altering the active site.
+A homotropic allosteric modulator is a substrate which binds to an active site which causes a change in another active site.

+A zymogen (or proenzyme) requires proteolysis (often by protease enzymes) to become activated.

+Kinases catalyze phosphorylation, whereas phosphatases catalyze dephosphorylation.

 ## Nucleic Acids